Keywords: generative model, diffusion model, 3D mesh, shape generation

 TL;DR: Diffusion model on 3D meshes of arbitrary topology by direct parametrizing meshes with tetrahedral grids

 Abstract: We consider the task of generating realistic 3D shapes, which is useful for a variety of applications such as automatic scene generation and physical simulation.
 Compared to other 3D representations like voxels and point clouds, meshes are more desirable in practice, because (1) they enable easy and arbitrary manipulation of shapes for relighting and simulation, and (2) they can fully leverage the power of modern graphics pipelines which are mostly optimized for meshes.
-Existing scalable methods for generating meshes typically rely on sub-optimal post-processing, and they tend to produce overly-smooth or noisy surfaces without fine-grained geometric details.
-To overcome these shortcomings, we take advantage of the regular graph structure of meshes and use a simple yet very effective generative modeling method to generate 3D meshes.
-Specifically, we represent meshes in a deformable tetrahedral grid, and then train a diffusion model on this direct parameterization.
+Previous scalable methods for generating meshes typically rely on sub-optimal post-processing, and they tend to produce overly-smooth or noisy surfaces without fine-grained geometric details.
+To overcome these shortcomings, we take advantage of the graph structure of meshes and use a simple yet very effective generative modeling method to generate 3D meshes.
+Specifically, we represent meshes with deformable tetrahedral grids, and then train a diffusion model on this direct parameterization.
 We demonstrate the effectiveness of our model on multiple generative tasks.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors’ identity.

 No Acknowledgement Section: I certify that there is no acknowledgement section in this submission for double blind review.

 Code Of Ethics: I acknowledge that I and all co-authors of this work have read and commit to adhering to the ICLR Code of Ethics

 Submission Guidelines: Yes

 Please Choose The Closest Area That Your Submission Falls Into: Generative models